j50n/deno-proc/site/src/conversions.md

-_Note that error propagation through streams in Deno is somewhere between tricky and broken._ Be sure to test your code thoroughly for error handling if you need to convert to and use streams API.
+_Note that error propagation through streams in Deno is somewhere between tricky and broken._ Be sure to test your code thoroughly for error handling if you need to convert to and use Deno's streams.

 ## `AsyncIterable` to `Stream`